cse110-fall21-group9/cse110-fa21-group9/specs/ADR/adr-001-mvp-form.md

 ## Context and Problem Statement

 At this time, several of our teammates seem to have dropped this course.
-Given our newly discovered personnel shortage, how should be restructure the form of our MVP?
+Given our newly discovered personnel shortage, how should we restructure the form of our MVP?

 ## Decision Drivers <!-- optional -->